|

 HIV-specific entry and residence regulations for India

-Our information is contradictory: There are no restrictions for HIV-positive visitors in place.
-No questions related to a potential HIV-infection is asked when applying for a visa, residency or work permit.
+There are no restrictions for HIV positive visitors.
+No questions relating to a potential HIV infection are asked when individuals apply for a visa, residency or work permit.

 (Source: 1)